Approaching the optimal closure: equivariance, inductive bias, and Reynolds-number generalization in data-driven LES

-Machine learning (ML) has been successfully applied to both functional~\cite{kurzHarnessingEquivarianceModeling2025} and structural~\cite{prakashInvariantDatadrivenSubgrid2022, prakashInvariantDatadrivenSubgrid2024} LES closure modeling, achieving high a-priori accuracy.
+Machine learning (ML) has emerged as a powerful tool for turbulence closure modeling~\cite{duraisamyTurbulenceModelingAge2019, sanderseScientificMachineLearning2025}.
+Early data-driven LES closures learned the subgrid term directly from high-fidelity data~\cite{maulikSubgridModellingTwodimensional2019, beckDeepNeuralNetworks2019}, and ML has since been applied to both functional~\cite{kurzHarnessingEquivarianceModeling2025} and structural~\cite{prakashInvariantDatadrivenSubgrid2022, prakashInvariantDatadrivenSubgrid2024} LES closure modeling, achieving high a priori accuracy.
 However, models that perform well on training data can still exhibit instabilities when deployed in actual simulations~\cite{kurzInvestigatingModelDataInconsistency2021}, a problem that affects both ML-based and classical closures~\cite{torresRationalBooleanStabilization2023}.
-Symmetry preservation addresses one source of such instabilities: closure models that respect the symmetries of the Navier-Stokes equations cannot introduce spurious frame-dependent forces or violate rotational isotropy, improving physical consistency and, in many cases, numerical stability.
-Ensuring symmetry preservation in ML closures is thus an important step toward their reliable deployment~\cite{mcconkeyTurbulenceTeachesEquivariance2026}.
+Symmetry preservation addresses one source of such instabilities: closure models that respect the symmetries of the Navier--Stokes equations cannot introduce spurious frame-dependent forces or violate rotational isotropy, improving physical consistency; symmetry-constrained closures have also been reported to improve numerical stability~\cite{guanLearningPhysicsconstrainedSubgridscale2023}.
+Ensuring symmetry preservation in ML closures is thus an important step toward their reliable deployment~\cite{mcconkeyTurbulenceTeachesEquivariance2026a}.